Epilepsy: Immune

 Immune causes include conditions like autoimmune encephalitis, in which the immune system attacks brain tissue, often presenting with seizures.
-Certain autoimmune epilepsies are associated with specific autoantibodies, including those against the NMDA receptor, LGI1, and CASPR2.
+Certain autoimmune epilepsies are associated with specific autoantibodies, including those against the NMDA receptor, LGI1 and CASPR2.
 These cases often present with rapid-onset, difficult-to-treat seizures.

 Celiac disease has also been associated with epilepsy in rare syndromic forms, such as the triad of epilepsy, cerebral calcifications, and celiac disease.

 Metabolic

 Metabolic causes of epilepsy include metabolic disorders that disrupt the brain's normal function.
-In rare cases, epilepsy may result from inborn errors of metabolism, such as mitochondrial diseases, urea cycle disorders, or glucose transporter type 1 (GLUT1) deficiency.
-These often present early in life and may be associated with developmental delays, movement disorders, or other neurological symptoms.
+In rare cases, epilepsy may result from inborn errors of metabolism, such as porphyria, mitochondrial diseases, urea cycle disorders or glucose transporter type 1 (GLUT1) deficiency.
+These often present early in life and may be associated with developmental delays, movement disorders and other neurological symptoms.

-Seizures can also occur in the context of acquired metabolic disturbances, such as hypoglycemia, hyponatremia, or hypocalcemia.
-These seizures are often considered acute symptomatic seizures, and are not epilepsy.
+Seizures can also occur in the context of acquired metabolic disturbances, such as hypoglycemia, hyponatremia or hypocalcemia, often in cases of acute symptomatic seizures, not epilepsy.

 Some forms of malnutrition, particularly in low- and middle-income countries, have been associated with a higher risk of epilepsy, although it remains unclear whether the relationship is causal or due to other contributing factors.

 Unknown

-Unknown causes of epilepsy refer to cases where no clear structural, genetic, infectious, immune, or metabolic origin can be identified despite thorough evaluation.
-This category acknowledges the limits of current diagnostic techniques and scientific understanding.
+Unknown causes of epilepsy are cases where no clear structural, genetic, infectious, immune or metabolic origin can be identified despite thorough evaluation.
 A substantial proportion of epilepsy cases still fall into this group, particularly in regions with limited access to advanced testing.